 However, mLearning doesn’t take the place of eLearning or in-person training.
-For effective mLearning, it needs to be focused on a specific topic or goal.
+For effective mLearning, it needs to focus on a specific topic, task, or goal.
 That means it’s not good for larger introductory modules or nuanced topics that require a lot of explanation and practice.
 Likewise, it’s difficult to show complex graphics or flow charts on mobile. mLearning can and should complement these larger topics, but it simply isn’t the ideal primary mode of training in these cases.

 How do I create an effective mLearning course?

 Once you’ve found a topic that will benefit from mLearning, create a course with mobile in mind.
 The design itself shouldn’t just be an eLearning course made smaller.
 It must be created for the mobile environment.

 - Easily navigated with larger buttons

 - Organized into screens that are focused on one idea each

 - Streamlined for faster loading rates

 For video content specifically, include easy volume control.
 If your sales person is on the floor, she won’t want a video to start blaring.
 Incorporate subtitles and make the mute button prominent.

 You can create mobile learning courses based on your existing eLearning content, as long as you redesign those courses to actively play into the benefits of mobile.
 Your courses won’t just be smaller—they’ll be redesigned for each and every screen.

 Your workforce has already gone mobile.
 Capture key training moments while they’re waiting for a meeting to start, when they’re standing somewhere in line, or while they’re out on the floor talking to customers.